marianski-lab/marianski-lab.github.io/index.md

 ### News from the lab:

+> **12/07/2023**: New publication on unexcpected selectivity of glycosylation of 2-deoxy sugars had appeared in [Organic Letters](https://pubs.acs.org/doi/10.1021/acs.orglett.3c03607)!
+Congratulations to Ryan for contributing to this work.

 > **11/13/2023**: New publication on conformational stability of S-glucosides has appeared in [The Journal of Organic Chemistry](https://pubs.acs.org/doi/10.1021/acs.joc.3c01156)!
 Congratulations to Ryan and Malika for contributing to this work.

 > **10/26/2023**: Opportunities for Summer Research Experience for Undergraduate are available - inquire the PI.